The Genes For Love A Part Of The Major Histocompatibility Complex

 Scientifically speaking "Romantic Chemistry" is determined the Major Histocompatibility Complex (MHC) a group of proteins that pepper the surface of your cells that help your immune system to recognize and fight pathogens.
 The MHC genes are also know to influence our mate-choice, where variations in the DNA code of MHC class I genes are known to influence our partner choice.
 The many sweaty t-shirt experiments really demonstrated that MHC influences both body scent and body scent preferences in humans (Wedekind et al., 1995 ,...etc...Kromer et al., 2016), people with very different MHC genes will tend to have find each others scent pleasant, while people with similar MHC genes find each other's scent repulsive.

 In real life, your sense of smell is a natural radar to detect romantic chemistry and assist with partner choice in-person, so a good place to meet a prospective partner is actually your local gym.
 If you prefer to use an online dating app try "DNA Romance" we are a genetic matchmaking site that use information hidden in your MHC genes to predict romantic chemistry between you and your match online.
-DNA Romance is easy to use just upload your raw autosomal DNA data file, within 30min your matches are ready!
+DNA Romance is easy to use just upload your raw autosomal DNA data file, within less than 6 minutes your matches will be ready!